Tips To Help You Obtain Your Illinois Motorcycle License

 It shouldn’t surprise you to know that breaking motorcycle traffic laws is a punishable offense in Illinois.
 Everyone on the road has a responsibility to obey traffic laws and that includes motorcycle riders.

 Here’s one good example.
 Let’s say you make the mistake of drinking and then getting on your bike.
-Not only is this very dangerous, but it can also result in some stiff legal penalties as well.
+Not only is this very dangerous, but it can result in some stiff legal penalties as well.
 Riding while intoxicated or impaired in any way is dangerous to yourself and to everyone else on the road.

-If you want to avoid breaking the law, then the Illinois Motorcycle Operators Manual can help you.
+If you want to avoid breaking the law, the Illinois Motorcycle Operators Manual can help you.
 It will give you a comprehensive list of all laws that you must abide by while you’re riding.

 What kinds of penalties could you face if you break the law when riding?
 You could be arrested, convicted, and also have your license suspended.
 So, do yourself a favor, read the manual, study it, and follow the rules in it.